jostrm/azure-enterprise-scale-ml/README.md

 - ESML has a default scaling from 25-250 ESMLprojects for its `EMSL AI Factory`.
 That said, but you can start with just 1.
 The roof is on IP-plan. (e.g. allocated IP-ranges for min 25 projects, you can adjust this default)

  Q:Looking for ESML *`AutoLake™ - (supports: Data Mesh/Featurestore/DeltaLake) @ Azure`* and `ESML AI Factory` with turnkey `MLOps` with `AutoML`?
- - Yes, this is the repo and solution accelerator including this.
+ - This is the repo and solution accelerator for that.
- - Yes, ESML are using `Azure Datalake GEN 2` 100%.
-Also for Azure ML Pipelines/Datastore (using the GA Storage SDK to upload files, since Azure ML SDK has only experimental status).
+ - ESML are using `Azure Datalake GEN 2` 100%.
+Also for Azure ML Pipelines/Datastore.
 No blob storage needed.
- - Yes, `ESML supports DeltaLake` for MASTER data.
-How does that work since Azure ML does not support .delta yet?
-A: When ESML autogenerates Azure ML pipelines, a .parquet representation is used in the PROJECTS structure.
+ - `ESML supports DeltaLake` for MASTER data.
+(When ESML autogenerates Azure ML pipelines, a .parquet representation is used in the PROJECTS structure)

 ![](./esml/images/esml-turnkey.png)
 ## ESML Dashboard - Dev,Test,Prod environments